I2C: Transaction format

 An I^{2}C transaction consists of one or more messages.
 Each message begins with a start symbol, and the transaction ends with a stop symbol.
 Start symbols after the first, which begin a message but not a transaction, are referred to as repeated start symbols.

 Each message is a read or a write.
 A transaction consisting of a single message is called either a read or a write transaction.
 A transaction consisting of multiple messages is called a combined transaction.
 The most common form of the latter is a write message providing intra-device address information, followed by a read message.

 Many I^{2}C devices do not distinguish between a combined transaction and the same messages sent as separate transactions, but not all.
 The device ID protocol requires a single transaction; targets are forbidden from responding if they observe a stop symbol.
-Configuration, calibration or self-test modes which cause the target to respond unusually are also often automatically terminated at the end of a transaction.
+Configuration, calibration or self-test modes that cause the target to respond unusually are also often automatically terminated at the end of a transaction.